-I am Associate Professor of Transport Data Science at the Leeds Institute for Transport Studies where I research, develop and teach free, open, reproducible and internationally scalable techniques for working with data to support evidence-based policies.
+In my main academic job I’m a Professor of Transport Data Science at the University of Leeds.
+At Leeds, I’m based primarily at the Institute for Transport Studies where I research, develop and teach free, open, reproducible and internationally scalable techniques for working with data to support evidence-based policies.

 I am author of papers and books on transport planning, energy, geographic data analysis and modelling.
 I lead the Transport Data Science module, which is available to students taking Data Science and Data Analytics and Data Science and Urban Analytics courses at the University of Leeds.